kottans/mock-repo/README.md

 # Hi, Kottans-Frontend Club!
 <br>
 Nice to meet you!
 I'm Peter.
 Thank you for opportunity to learn this course and to communicate with others.
-I have interested *Udacity* git course especially for building excelent concept map of Git.
+I have interested Udacity git course especially for building excelent concept map of Git.
-I have enjoyed course [*try.githab.io*](http://try.githab.io) for excellent materials, such as learning git branching with graphical view of git commits as a tree, github learning lab with interactive activities.
+I have enjoyed course *try.githab.io* for studying materials, such as *learning git branching* with graphical view of git commits as a tree, *github learning lab* with interactive activities.
 <br>